noneback/go-taskflow/README.md

 [more code examples](https://github.com/noneback/go-taskflow/tree/main/examples)

 ## Benchmark
 We provide a basic benchmark to give a rough estimate of performance.
-However, most realistic workloads are IO-Bound, whose performance cannot accurately reflect on benchmark result, so don't take it too seriously.
+However, most realistic workloads are I/O-bound, and their performance cannot be accurately reflected by the benchmark results.
+So, don’t take it too seriously.

 If you really care about CPU Performance, we strongly recommend [taskflow-cpp](https://github.com/taskflow/taskflow).